 Section 1.
-Effective with the Fall, 2000 academic term and thereafter, GTA/GRA's appointed at 0.2 FTE and above are exempt from payment of tuition for up to 16 credit hours taken in any quarter to which the appointment applies.
+GTA/GRA's appointed at 0.2 FTE and above are exempt from payment of tuition for up to 16 credit hours taken in any quarter to which the appointment applies.
 The current overload tuition will be assessed for such excess hours as set forth in the Oregon University System "Academic Year Fee Book."

 Section 2.
 In the administration of the above policy, GTA/GRA's shall be required as a term or condition of employment to enroll for and maintain a minimum of twelve (12) graduate credit hours toward the degree throughout the term.
+However, the Dean of the Graduate School may approve undergraduate credits in a relevant program of study as meeting the twelve (12) credit minimum.
 Nothing in this contract will preclude an academic advisor from recommending additional hours as appropriate for the student's academic program.